Usage & Examples

 Echo Chamber can save and load window layout, z-order, and panel state to an INI file.
 The only catch is important:

-You must create/register your windows and panels first, then call LoadLayout().
+You must create/register all your windows and panels first, and only THEN call LoadLayout().

-So, at the end of your Create event, do this:
+So, at the start of the Create event, after you have set the ui_root variable, add this:

 ui_root.LoadLayout();